Shifted Witten classes and topological recursion: The spectral curves

 The CohFT associated to $\widetilde{\mc{S}}_{r,\epsilon}$ is the shifted Witten $r$-spin class $\widetilde{W}^{r,\epsilon}$.
 More precisely, the topological recursion correlators $\widetilde{\omega}_{g,n}^{r,\epsilon}$ corresponding to the spectral curve $\widetilde{\mc{S}}_{r,\epsilon}$ are

 and the differentials $d\tilde{\xi}^{k,a}(z)$ are given by

 \end{theorem}

-Again, in order to prove the theorem we are going to compute the ingredients of the Eynard--DOSS formula.
+Again, in order to prove the theorem we are going to compute the ingredients of the TR-CohFT correspondence.
 Throughout this section, we will use the parameter $ \lambda $ instead of $ \epsilon $, defined as in order to avoid annoying $ (r-1) $th roots appearing.
 The ramification points of the spectral curve $\widetilde{\mc{S}}_{r,\epsilon}$ are given by

 It is solved by $\alpha_k = \theta^k \lambda$ for $k = 0,\dots,r-2$, where $\theta = e^{\frac{2\pi\iu}{r-1}}$.
 We have $x(\alpha_k) = x_k = -(r-1) \theta^k \lambda^r$.
 We choose local coordinates such that